kislyuk/tweak/README.rst

 Python helper class to ingest and serialize app-specific configuration

 Provides a self-contained (no dependencies outside the standard library), Python 2 and 3 compatible configuration manager.
 Automatically saves and restores your application's configuration in your user home directory.
-Uses JSON for serialization.
+Uses JSON or (optionally) YAML for serialization.
 Supports dict-like methods and access semantics.

 Installation
 ------------